empa-scientific-it/openbis/docs/user-documentation/general-users/lab-notebook.md

 Lab Notebook
 ====

-In the most common use-cases, the Lab Notebook part of the openBIS ELN-LIMS contains a personal Space (i.e. folder) for each scientist.
-Within this Space, scientists can organise their work using the openBIS Projects, Experiments and Objects.
+In the most common use-cases, the **Lab Notebook** part of the openBIS ELN-LIMS contains a personal Space (i.e. folder) for each scientist.
+Within this *Space*, scientists can organise their work using the openBIS *Projects, Experiments and Objects.*

-An openBIS Experiment is defined as a specific scientific question.
-The individual attempts to answer this question, are Objects of type Experimental Step.
-At this level, the user can create links to materials and methods registered in the Inventory that were used to perform the Experimental Step.
-These are entered as Parents of the Experimental Step.
-All data produced in the Experimental Step and further processed and analysed can be added at this level.
+An openBIS *Experiment* is defined as a specific scientific question.
+The individual attempts to answer this question, are *Objects* of type *Experimental Step*.
+At this level, the user can create links to *materials* and *methods* registered in the Inventory that were used to perform the *Experimental Step*.
+These are entered as *Parents* of the *Experimental Step*.
+All data produced in the *Experimental Step* and further processed and analysed can be added at this level.

-It is also possible to organise the Lab Notebook on Projects, rather than on personal Spaces.
-This should be configured by an Instance admin.
+It is also possible to organise the Lab Notebook on *Projects*, rather than on personal Spaces.
+This should be configured by an *Instance admin*.

 ## Register Projects